We may earn money or products from the companies mentioned in this post.

 Harvest season is from late April to August.
 The flowers peak in the middle of June in North Carolina.
 While guests often ask whether the lavender is in bloom, guests should ask instead whether the lavender is in full color.

-Lavender Farms in NC Open to Visitors
+Lavender Farms in NC Open to Visitors in 2021

 Please note that all these hours are subject to change (weather, holidays, special events, etc).
 Before you drive out, double-check each lavender farm’s website and Facebook page to avoid disappointment!